How to Start an Ecommerce Business From Scratch

 Building and Designing Your E-commerce Website

 Select a platform that matches your technical ability and growth plans.
 Ease of use, scalability, and integrations should guide your decision.
+Your website should guide visitors toward purchase.
+Clear product pages, strong visuals, and simple navigation improve conversion rates.

 Most users shop on mobile devices.
 Fast loading pages and responsive design directly impact both user experience and search rankings.